27 Best Things To Do in Budapest

 TERROR HÁZA MÚZEUM| ©Henkka

-A visit to the House of Terror in Budapest will allow you to enter a place of deep historical introspection that recounts the horrors and oppressions that marked the 20th century in Hungary.
+Visiting the House of Terror in Budapest allows you to enter a place of deep historical introspection that recounts the horrors and oppressions that marked the 20th century in Hungary.
 This memorial museum, housed in a building that was once the headquarters of the Hungarian political police and later the Nazi Gestapo, offers an intense and moving experience.

 Through interactive exhibits, authentic documents and personal testimonies, the House of Terror offers a raw and poignant insight into the struggle and suffering experienced by the Hungarian people.
 This site offers a tribute to the lives lost and an invitation to reflect on the dark events that took place in this place.